Document attestation Malaysia MOFA Wisma Putra notary public Singapore

 What is document attestation?

-Document attestation is the process of having a document certified as genuine—usually by a notary public—and, for use abroad, endorsed by the Ministry of Foreign Affairs (MOFA).
-It confirms the authenticity of signatures and seals so the document is accepted by foreign embassies, universities, and authorities.
+Document attestation is the process of having a document certified as genuine—often by a notary public—and, where required for use abroad, endorsed by the Ministry of Foreign Affairs (MOFA).
+It helps verify signatures and seals for the route specified by the receiving embassy, university, or authority.

 What is the difference between notary attestation and MOFA endorsement?

 Notary attestation means a notary public witnesses and attests to signatures or certifies that a copy is true to the original.
-MOFA endorsement is the Ministry of Foreign Affairs stamp that legalises the document for use in another country.
-Many countries require both: first notary, then MOFA.
-We arrange both in one stop.
+MOFA endorsement is the Ministry of Foreign Affairs step that may be required for use in another country.
+Some receiving-authority routes require both, usually notary first and then MOFA.
+We coordinate the confirmed route in one workflow.

 Can you attest documents that were translated elsewhere?